david-allan-jones/sizzle.io/README.md

 ```
 Now that you have a Redis server running locally, try creating some polls in the web frontend and see the result.

+To learn more about Redis, take a look at the following resource:

+- [Redis Documentation](https://redis.io/docs/) - Learn about Redis features and management.
+- [Try Redis](https://try.redis.io/) - an web based Redis client you can play around in.

 ## Deploying

 When deploying the web frontend, you may need to configure a few environment variables if your Redis server is secured with username and password credentials.